EpistasisLab/tpot/docs/sources/reference/pipeline_operators/models/classifiers/tree/DecisionTreeClassifier.md

 # Decision Tree Classifier
 * * *

+Fits a Decision Tree classifier

 ## Dependencies
     sklearn.tree.DecisionTreeClassifier

 Parameters
 ----------
-        input_df: pandas.DataFrame {n_samples, n_features+[\'class\', \'group\', \'guess\']}
+    input_df: pandas.DataFrame {n_samples, n_features+['class', 'group', 'guess']}
         Input DataFrame for fitting the decision tree
     max_features: int
         Number of features used to fit the decision tree; must be a positive value
     max_depth: int
         Maximum depth of the decision tree; must be a positive value

 Returns
 -------
     input_df: pandas.DataFrame {n_samples, n_features+['guess', 'group', 'class', 'SyntheticFeature']}
         Returns a modified input DataFrame with the guess column updated according to the classifier's predictions.
         Also adds the classifiers's predictions as a 'SyntheticFeature' column.

 Example Exported Code
 ---------------------